aldebaran/qibuild/doc/source/beginner/qisrc/git-to-qisrc_cookbook.rst

 That means it must be possible to translate Git commands (that you would use if a project is managed using Git without qisrc) to the equivalent qisrc commands.

-For the sake of this comparision, let's suppose that the equivalent of a Git repository is a qisrc group.
+For the sake of this comparison, let's suppose that the equivalent of a Git repository is a qisrc group.
 This makes sense if we suppose that the point of a qisrc group is to work on a project, that for some practical reason can not be kept in only one Git repository.